British Rail Class 69: Project launch

 In April 2019, GBRf announced that the locomotives would be rebuilt as Class 69s by Progress Rail at its Longport facility.
 The rebuild scheme involves the replacement of the original Ruston-Paxman RK3 engine with the EMD 710 powerplant, while newer electronic control systems based on those present on the were also installed.
 Initial work involved the stripping of all removable parts from each locomotive and the overhauling of all those to be retained to an as-new condition.
-Body repairs, usually to address corrosion, was then performed along with the replacement of all pipework.
+Body repairs, usually to address corrosion, were then performed along with the replacement of all pipework.
 The body was then subject to various alterations to accommodate the revised air intakes, exhaust (of both the engine itself and the cooler group) and the modified external lighting clusters that conform to contemporary standards.
 The installation of the new equipment then proceeded.

 GBRF stated that the complete rebuild and re-engine of each locomotive is considerably cheaper than purchasing and importing new locomotives from abroad.
 During February 2021, 69001 underwent trials on the Severn Valley Railway prior to its arrival at Eastleigh Works for painting four months later.
 On 26 May 2021, authorisation was received from the Office of Rail and Road, enabling the first locomotive to go into service two months later.
 The initial contract was for ten units, with an option for six more.
 By January 2023, seven locomotives had reportedly been rebuilt.

 The full fleet of seven locomotives was temporarily withdrawn from service in late January 2023 in order to "investigate faults being reported by drivers".
 GBRf stated that they had "become aware of issues" with the locomotives, and that the period of withdrawal – expected to last for eight weeks – would be used to implement improvements.